markaspot/docs/docs/index.md

 $ fin start
 $ fin exec drush si markaspot -y  --db-url=mysql://user:user@default:3306/default
 ```
 This can take some minutes.
-You might being asked for an SSH key passphrase after `fin start`, see [instructions](http://docksal.readthedocs.io/en/master/getting-started/project-setup/).
+You might being asked for an SSH key passphrase after submitting `fin start` command, see [further instructions](http://docksal.readthedocs.io/en/master/getting-started/project-setup/).
 After the installation process you will see

 ```
 [...]